atreydos/meest_sms/README.md

 ![](https://repository-images.githubusercontent.com/195057585/bce64500-9dc0-11e9-8635-f093ba693654)

-This is a sample app that demonstrate usage a bundle of the LiveData, Retrofit, RxJava and Koin in Android.
+Simple app that demonstrate usage a bundle of the LiveData, Retrofit, RxJava and Koin in Android.
 On the example of the application for sending SMS messages using the server.